vre-hub/vre-hub.github.io/docs/rucio.md

 ## 1. Manual installation

 We assume you are running the commands from a CentOS Linux distribution, in our case a `CS8 - x86_64` image.
-Run the commands int he following order:
+Run the commands in the following order:

 ```console
 yum install -y epel-release.noarch && \